Open-Source Secure Bootloader Demos

 Standalone Bootloader

 The CycloneBOOT Standalone Bootloader is an independent, self-contained bootloader that manages the entire firmware update lifecycle without relying on the user application.
 Unlike Hybrid mode, all communication protocols, image validation, version control, and update logic are implemented directly within the bootloader itself.
-When a new firmware image is received, the standalone bootloader processes the update, performs authentication and compatibility checks, and installs the validated image into the flash memory.
+When a new firmware image is received, the standalone bootloader processes the update image, performs verification and compatibility checks, and installs the validated firmware into flash memory.
 After the installation is complete, the bootloader resumes its normal startup sequence and launches the updated user application.

 Note: This solution also applies to MCUs supporting program execution from an external memory (EXecute-in-Place - XiP)